princegbabuwo/Tik-Tak-AI/README.md

     This stage space is not intresting to A.I player as a winning path cannot be built from such a stage space hence no value is added.
 5. We would add a utility value of 1 to all the grids in a possible winning stage space if all the grids in the stage space are empty
-7. When adding a utility value to an empty grid, the newly added utility value will be sumed with the previously added utility value of that grid
+7. When adding a utility value to an empty grid, the newly added utility value will be summed with the previously added utility value of that grid

 After all the utility values has been added to each grids in the game, the AI player will make its next move by playing in the grid with the highest utility value.